dylangageot/cmake-project-template/README.md

  * A `test` folder with the automated tests and fixtures that mimics the directory structure of `src`.
  * For every C++ file in `src/A/B/<name>.cpp` there is a corresponding test file `test/A/B/<name>_test.cpp`
  * Tests compile into a single binary `test/bin/runner` that is run on a command line to run the tests.
- * `test/lib` folder with a git submodule in `test/lib/googletest`, and possibly other libraries.

 #### Contributing